-I was inspired, and used a more general name, the SOMA+Plus
+I was inspired, and used a more general name when I started to experiment with these shapes, the SOMA+Plus (Or just SOMA+)

 Take ALL the possible combinations of multible cubes up to 4.

-I found that it would make for 11 pieces, of at total of 40 cubes.
+I found that it would make for 11 pieces, and at total of 40 cubes.

 The single cube was left out for three reasons

 - 1: It is not a polycube.